 Applying polyurethane or putting a topcoat on a sealed or painted surface is always tricky!
 But, since the process is highly protective to wood, you’ve to do it.
-A slight mistake in application can ruin the surface outlook or even the entire project.
-Rollers and brushes are great for applying poly, but sprayers can maximize the efficiency.
+A slight mistake in an application can ruin the surface outlook or even the entire project.
+Rollers and brushes are great for applying poly, but sprayers can maximize efficiency.
 That’s why professionals recommend using an advanced gun or sprayer while applying complex things like polyurethane or paint for a flawless result.

 What is a Spray Gun?

 As the name implies, a spray gun is used to spray polyurethane, paint or similar finishes.
 They work much like aerosol spray cans, but they’re more powerful and suitable for larger-scale projects.
 They can process a lot more poly or paint and give a much better finish, although never an alternative to brushing or wiping, particularly for touch-up works.

 Types of Sprayer (Gun)

 When it comes to spraying systems, there are two main types, and they have their subcategories also:

 |1.
 Pressure Based|